 To deploy a bot on one of your Facebook Pages (you may not deploy a chatbot on your Facebook homepage, you must create a Facebook Page for that), follow these steps:

-First, click on “Login with Facebook” button to login with your Facebook credentials.
+After you select “Deploy on Facebook” in the deployment wizard, click on the button to login to your Facebook account.
 Grant any requested permissions when prompted.
 Then, all your Facebook Pages will be displayed.
+Select the page where you want to deploy the bot.

 Advanced Facebook Options